cryptoAlgorithm/exam-clock-3.0/README.md

 > An exam clock to be used in exams

-This is a clock made in react, mostly as a react icebreaker.
+This is an exam clock made in React.
+It's main aim is to be used in an exam to replace one of the other exam clocks, offering more features, and a more streamlined user interface.

 Works best in Chromium-based browsers and Firefox